 Students may bring mobile phones to school as long as they are switched off and in bags, or pockets before they enter the school site at the start of the day.
 They should remain there unless they are needed for an emergency and they have the express permission of a member of staff to use them.
-Similarly, students may wear smart watches to school, as long as they are only used as a watch.
-Mobile phones, smart watches and electronic devices must not be taken into exams.
-Please refer to guidance for exams published on the school website.
+Similarly, students may bring smart watches to school, as long as they are only used as a watch.